jlpboss/Pseudocode/pseudocode.md

 		ADD Sugar to cup

-  		// Adding Sugar for comidic effect
+  		// Adding Sugar for comedic effect

 	END

+ enjoy your Tea!